1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 14.1 Our data protection officer's contact details are: Shanna Wells, Marketing and Sales Officer, firstname.lastname@example.org

-We are now open for the season on Tuesdays, Wednesdays and Sundays until Sunday 30th October 2022.
+We are now open for the season on Tuesdays, Wednesdays and Sundays, from 10.30am to 4pm (last entry 3pm) until Sunday 30th October 2022.

 We are taking bookings for wedding and events for 2023 and beyond.
 Contact us for more information.